cado-security/product-help/docs/cado/discovery-import/aws/memory.md

 ![AWS Memory](/img/alternate-ec2.png)

 This method requires the AWS Systems Manager (SSM) agent to be installed and running on the EC2 instance.
 The instance must also be registered with AWS Systems Manager.
-If the SSM agent is not available, you can still acquire memory by connecting to the machine via SSH (for Linux) or RDP (for Windows) and running **Cado Host** from **Import > Forensic Artifacts**.
+If the SSM agent is not available, you can still acquire a trigate capture by connecting to the machine via SSH (for Linux) or RDP (for Windows) and running **Cado Host** from **Import > Forensic Artifacts**.

 ### Data Flow Diagram